STORIES about Oxf-ord’s old mortuary have been flooding in since an appeal in the Oxford Mail.

 “It was an interesting place to work and I enjoyed my time here.
 I met some fantastic people, I really did, and have a lot of memories.

-“The problem was not so much the deceased, but helping the living to get over the deaths – pointing them in the right direction if I thought they needed counselling, and putting them in touch with the right people.
+“The problem was not so much the deceased, but helping the living to get over the deaths – pointing them in the right direction if I thought they needed counselling, and putting them in touch with

 “The building has changed a lot and it is really an eye opener to see from what it was to what it is now.”